Eddie-Sun/eddie-sun/README.md

 ### I sometimes code 👋

-- Currently, I work at [Protocol Labs Venture Studio](https://protocol.ai/blog/introducing-protocol-labs-venture-studio/) doing AI stuff
+- Currently, I work at Protocol Labs doing AI stuff
 - Interned as a UX Designer, SWE, and a Product Manager
 - Completed my undergraduate degree in [Systems Design Engineering](https://uwaterloo.ca/future-students/programs/systems-design-engineering) at the University of Waterloo in 2023
 - How to reach me: message me on [LinkedIn](https://www.linkedin.com/in/eddie-sun/)